When you’ve outgrown the old but the new is not yet here

 Travelling (for a long time!)

-During that year (and still after), I engaged in a lot of self-development modules and continuous self-reflection, helping me connect more deeply with myself and my path: tantra, vipassana, yoga, shadow work, breathwork, etc. It has brought a lot of growth, clarity and inspiration.
+During that year (and still after), I engaged in a lot of self-development modalities and continuous self-reflection, helping me connect more deeply with myself and my path: tantra, vipassana, yoga, shadow work, breathwork, etc. It has brought a lot of growth, clarity and inspiration.

 Going all in!